Unity-Technologies/FPSSample/README.md

 # FPS Sample

+**Update about the state of the project:**
+This project is based on Unity 2018.3 and no longer being actively maintained.
+Feel free to continue to use it as a learning resource or simply for inspiration.
+As always, you should upgrade to latest version of Unity and packages if you intend to start a project.

-Thanks for checking out our project!
+Thanks for checking out this sample!

 This is a fully functional, first person multiplayer shooter game made in Unity and with full source and assets.
-It is in active development by a small team from Unity Technologies.
+It was developed by a small team from Unity Technologies.
 Our goals are to test and showcase new features in Unity and to be of use for teams who can bootstrap on top of this, extract useful bits and tools or simply learn from and get inspired by